-A 2006 baseline GHG emission inventory was prepared for unincorporated Butte County.
-The inventory identified the sources and the amount of GHG emissions produced in the county.
-The leading contributors of GHG emissions in Butte County are agriculture (43%), transportation (29%), and residential energy (17%).
 The Climate Action Plan (CAP) adopted by the County provides a framework for the County to reduce GHG emissions while simplifying the review process for new development.
-Measures and actions identified in the CAP lay the groundwork to achieve the adopted General Plan goals related to climate change, including reducing GHG emissions to 1990 levels by 2020.
+Measures and actions identified in the CAP lay the groundwork to achieve the adopted General Plan goals related to climate change, including reducing GHG emissions to meet per-capita standards referenced above.
 New projects are evaluated to determine consistency with the CAP and to identify which GHG emission reduction measures would be implemented with project approval.